wavy/wavyfm-docs/chapters/reference/api.md

 The API supports a variety of media types.
 For the vast majority of transactions, JSON (`application/json` MIME type) is used.
 All text-based transactions, including JSON, are encoded in UTF-8.

-For image-based transaction, endpoints may support one or a combination of the following formats: PNG, JPEG, GIF.
+For image-based transactions, endpoints may support one or a combination of the following formats: PNG, JPEG, GIF.

 Certain transactions will also support plain text (`text/plain` MIME type).